Lymph Node Surgery

 frequently asked questions

 The total number of lymph nodes in the axilla varies from person to person, ranging from around 10-40 nodes.
 The number of nodes that are removed is based on a number of factors.
 The main one is determining which axilla procedure is required.
 To a large degree, this decision is dictated by what we know about the patient’s lymph nodes prior to surgery, from the scans and sometimes lymph node biopsies that have been performed.
+Swollen lymph nodes will need to be removed, but other lymph nodes might be taken, depending on the type of procedure being carried out.

+A Sentinel Lymph Node Biopsy is the most commonly performed axilla procedure in breast cancer patients in the UK.
+In the majority of patients with a new diagnosis of breast cancer, the ultrasound scan of their axilla is normal, suggesting that there is no clear evidence of cancer in the lymph nodes.
 However, the ultrasound is not always a reliable test for confirming cancer spread to lymph nodes.
-In a sentinel lymph node biopsy procedure, the surgeon uses a radioactive or coloured dye to highlight the nodes that cancer would theoretically spread to first.
+In a sentinel lymph node biopsy procedure, also known as regional or selective lymphadenectomy, the surgeon uses a radioactive or coloured dye to highlight the nodes that the abnormal cells would theoretically spread to first.
 These lymph nodes (usually 2-4 nodes) are surgically removed via a small incision under the arm.
 They are then sent off to the lab for analysis to confirm whether there is any evidence of cancer spread to the lymph nodes.

 Book Your Lymph Node Surgery Consultation